SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 To delete a tag:

 1. Click the tag button above the (highlighted) pattern you want to delete.

-2. Click the delete icon.
+1. Click the delete icon.

-3. In the confirmation box, click *Yes*.
+1. In the confirmation box, click *Yes*.

 > [!NOTE]
+>
 > - If you delete a tag, all pattern matches associated with that tag will also be deleted.
 > - If a protocol is deleted, all patterns defined for parameters of that protocol will also be deleted the first time the SLAnalytics service restarts.

-**Current limitations**
+##### Current limitations

 Currently, automatic pattern matching has the following limitations:

 - Patterns must have a size between 8 and 50,000 data points and should not have more than 5 percent missing values.

-- Pattern matching can only be performed on trended parameters containing numeric val­ues.
+- Pattern matching can only be performed on trended parameters containing numeric values.
 - If pattern matching is performed on a trend graph showing more than 100,000 data points, an aggregated level of detail will be used to improve performance at the cost of accuracy.
 If, at the most aggregated level, the number of data points exceeds 100,000 data points, no pattern matching will be performed.

-**Changes as to trend graph mouse button actions**
+##### Changes as to trend graph mouse button actions

 In the *User \> Trending* section of the *Settings* window, the *Left mouse button action on graph* and *Right mouse button action on graph* settings can now be set to one of four values:

 - Select (new option, allowing you to select part of a trend graph)
 - Zoom (former “Select” option, default right mouse button action)
 - Pan (default left mouse button action)
 - None

 In case of the (new) “Select” option, a quick menu will appear, allowing you to either zoom to the part of the trend graph you selected or to create a tag (see above).
 On both sides of the selection, thumb draggers will also appear to allow you to resize the area you selected.